geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^40]: Alluding to the speech of <span class="smallcaps">Richard</span>, what he would recover in a day all that John could conquer in a year.

 [^41]: The present House of Brunswick descends from the Emperor Otho, son of Henry the Lion of Saxony and the Princess of England.

+[^42]: Tancred shewed to <span class="smallcaps">Richard</span> a letter, in which Philip Augustus urged him to join in a conspiracy to put him and the English to the sword.

+[^43]: <span class="smallcaps">Richard</span> declared that unless his whole life had proved him incapable of such an action, it was useless to assert his innocence.